LukeSmithxyz/based.cooking/src/lobster-bisque.md

 7. Rougly dice the tomatoes and add them together with the tomato puree, once again let it sauté for 2 minutes.
 8. Add the flour and give it all a stir, let it dry up in the pan.
 9. Deglaze the pan with the white wine and once the wine has dried up a bit add the fish stock.
+10. Tie up your herbs using kitchen twine and add them to your pot.
-10. Let it simmer on low heat for 30 minutes, while the soup is boiling take the lobster meat and dice it into bitesized pieces.
+11. Let it simmer on low heat for 30 minutes, while the soup is boiling take the lobster meat and dice it into bitesized pieces.
-11. After the soup is done boiling run it through a fine sieve.
+12. After the soup is done boiling run it through a fine sieve.
-12. Bring the strained soup back to  a light boil and add the diced lobster pieces.
+13. Bring the strained soup back to  a light boil and add the diced lobster pieces.
-13. Let the soup boil for 4 more minutes to heat up the lobster and serve, finish of in the plate with a bite of heavy cream.
+14. Let the soup boil for 4 more minutes to heat up the lobster and serve, add pepper and salt to taste.
+15. Finish of in the plate with a bite of heavy cream.

 ## Contribution